vishwas9699/Document_Scanner/README.md

 * Python
 * OpenCV

-## Building a document scanner with OpenCV can be accomplished in just three simple steps:
+## Building a document scanner with OpenCV can be accomplished in just six simple steps:

 * Step 1: Caputre the image.
 * Step 2: Apply Thresold.